kemsky/projection-tools/README.md

 In the most cases mapping splits into two independent scenarios:

 1. Fetch DTOs from DB using automatic projections;
-2. DTOs to entities and then save modified entities to DB;
+2. Map DTOs to entities and then save modified entities to DB;

 In reality direct mapping from DTO to entity is rarely viable: there are validations, access rights, business logic.
 It means that you end up writing custom code for each save operation.